How To Build A Numpy Array

 arr = np.array((1, 2, 3, 4))

-Both of which give us the following array:
+Both of which give us the following new array:

 [1 2 3 4]

-Note that the second example uses a tuple as an argument, which also works.
+Note that the second example uses a tuple data structure as an argument, which is also a syntax that works.

-We can create a numpy array of any dimension we want simply by giving it an argument of that dimension (2D, 3D, etc).
-For example, to create a 2-dimensional array (2D) with:
+We can create a numpy array with any number of dimensions (multidimensional arrays, denoted numpy.ndarray) we want simply by giving it an argument of that dimension (2D array, 3D array…nD array).

 arr = np.array([[1,2],[3,4]])